gorkazl/PathLims/README.md

 ##### November 22, 2019
 Stable version 1.0.0 checked, validated and released.

-PathLims has been registered in PyPI (https://pypi.org/project/pathlims/).
+* PathLims has been registered in PyPI ([https://pypi.org/project/pathlims/](https://pypi.org/project/pathlims/)).
 Direct installation and version management using `pip` is now available.
+* Two Jupyter notebooks added for tutorial: *EmpiricalNets_Directed.ipynb* and *EmpiricalNets_Undirected.ipynb.*

 ##### December 31, 2018
 Example scripts have been added and some datasets: